SIsilicon/Godot-Lens-Flare-Plugin/README.md

 # Instructions

-As you may have seen in the asset store where you may have downloaded it, the plugin comes with some properties to customize the effect.
+As you may have seen in the asset store where you may have downloaded it, the plugin's node comes with some properties to customize the effect.

 - Flare Strength: Controls how strong the effect is.
 - Flare Bias: Controls the filtering of bright points on the screen; which determines how much of screen will be used in the lens flare effect.